-B. Amounts Payable

-- 1. The amount payable under this Agreement shall not exceed the amount identified on the State of California Standard Agreement form STD 213 DHCS. - Reimbursement shall be made for allowable expenses up to the amount annually encumbered commensurate with the state fiscal year in which services are performed and/or goods are received. - 3.
-The funds identified for the fiscal years covered by under this Section, within this Exhibit, are subject to change depending on the availability and amount of funds appropriated by the Legislature and the Federal Government.
-The amount of funds available for expenditure by the Contractor shall be limited to the amount identified in the final allocations issued by DHCS for that fiscal year.
-Changes to allocated funds will require written amendment to the Agreement. - 4.
-For each fiscal year, DHCS may settle costs for services to the Contractor and its subcontractors based on each fiscal year-end cost settlement report as the final amendment for the specific fiscal year cost settlement report to the approved Agreement.
+- B. Amounts Payable - 1.
+The amount payable under this Agreement shall not exceed the amount identified on the State of California Standard Agreement form STD 213 DHCS. - Reimbursement shall be made for substance use disorder services covered under this agreement and allowable expenses for Plan Administration and Utilization Review/Quality Assurance up to the amount annually encumbered for the state fiscal year in which substance use disorder services are performed and/or Plan Administration or Utilization Review/Quality Assurance costs are incurred. - 3.
+For each fiscal year, DHCS shall settle Plan Administration and Utilization Review/Quality Assurance costs the Contractor based on each fiscal year-end DHCS 100187 and DHCS 100186.

-Section 2 - DMC-ODS
+Section 2 - DMC-ODS Services